 Maintaining the quality of your content and formatting them in a non-spammy way matters.
 However, at times, spam-like emails from those with a high sender reputation have fewer issues with deliverability than valuable emails from someone with a poor reputation.
 Whatever it may be, you must try to make the content look non-spammy from your end as it is a deliverability factor in your control.

 This factor is not much in your control compared to the above factors, but it is of high importance and requires your attention.

 Email deliverability has infrastructure and authentication at its core.
 If they are not set up correctly, there is a considerable chance of facing issues with email delivery.

 Email infrastructure refers to background processes that enable getting your email delivered.
 Email authentication is a way of providing proof to ISPs that the email is from you and not from a forge.

-Let’s take a look at email infrastructure first,
+Firstly, let’s take a look at email infrastructure,

 The following are the eight major things to consider about your email infrastructure,